IT-nhan326/MatUI-BEM-SMACSS-NxWorkspace/README.md

 ## [Nx WorkSpace](https://nx.dev/) : Nx is a set of extensible dev tools for monorepos
 ### **1. Monorepos** :
-  * A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.
+  1. A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.
-  * Monorepo vs. Monolith : A monorepo is a single repository.
+  2. Monorepo vs. Monolith : A monorepo is a single repository.
 A monolith is a massive codebase.
-  * Monorepo vs. Multirepo : A monorepo keeps everything in one repository.
-A multirepo (multiple repositories) typically has one repository for each project.
+  3. Monorepo vs. Multirepo :
+      * A monorepo keeps everything in one repository.
+      * A multirepo (multiple repositories) typically has one repository for each project.
 The more projects, the more repositories.
 A multirepo is also known as polyrepo.
+  4. Monorepo is best for :
+      * _Visibility_ : Using a single repository gives you visibility into your code and assets for every project.
+This helps you manage dependencies.
+      * _Colaboration_ : A single repository makes it easier to collaborate.
+That’s because everyone can access the code, files, and assets.
+So, developers can share and reuse assets.
+      * _Speed_ : Using a single repository can help you accelerate development.
+For instance, you can make atomic changes (one action to make a change across multiple projects).